An intensive, four-week introduction to all aspects of book publishing

 How to Apply

-￼Applications for 2019 are now open.
+Applications for the 2020 Oxford cohort will open in December 2019.
 We have only 70 places in the Oxford program.

 Applicants who wish to be considered for both the UK and the NY programs should indicate which program is their first choice program and indicate whether they wish to be considered for both if one course is filled.
 Dual applications must be submitted by the CPC NY deadline in March.
 Because the program at Oxford begins three months later than the N.Y. program, applications for CPC U.K, remain open until the middle of June.

 Most components of the application are to be submitted electronically.
 For detailed instructions, review the “Instructions” page of the online application.

 - Nonrefundable application fee - $55 for CPC UK We do not grant application fee waivers.